conradlempert/curvegame/README.md

 This is a multiplayer game about surviving the longest as a snake.

+It is written in JavaScript with an express server and socket.io.

 ## Run the server

 Run this in the root folder of the repository: